-Tokyo International University (TIU), located in the greater Tokyo area, is seeking qualified applicants to teach as Global Teaching Fellows in the Global Teaching Institute (GTI).
+Tokyo International University (TIU), located in the greater Tokyo area, is seeking qualified applicants to teach as Global Teaching Fellows (lecturers) in the Global Teaching Institute (GTI).
 The purpose of GTI is to bring Japanese and international undergraduate students in contact with a diverse English-speaking faculty that will engage them in practical English communication skills through a variety of language-learning and culture-related topics.
-Fellows teach a variety of courses including: 1st and 2nd year required skill-based classes, English for academic-purposes (EAP), and Academic Literacy.
+Lecturers teach a variety of courses including: 1st and 2nd year required skill-based classes, and English for academic purposes (EAP).

 Job responsibilities include teaching 15 hours per week per semester spread across 5 days (9:10am to 6:00pm).
-Courses are assigned a standardized curriculum with required textbooks.
+Courses are generally assigned a standardized curriculum with required textbooks.
 Fellows are also expected to hold three 90-minute advising sessions per week in the English Plaza, develop curricula and materials, and attend departmental and coordinator meetings.
-Fellows also assist with student recruitment including TIU Open Campus sessions and high school visits throughout the year.
+Fellows also assist with student recruitment including TIU Open Campus sessions and high school visits throughout the year as well as attend official university functions, such as graduation.

 Compensation and Benefits